-Few things are better for parents than introducing children to culture while also having some fun.
-Luckily for us, Long Island is home to a host of museums that cater to a younger crowd.
-In fact, many of these sites offer hands-on, interactive exhibits and activities that can be enjoyed by children of all ages.
+Few things are more satisfying for parents than introducing children to culture while also having some fun.
+Luckily, Long Island is home to a host of museums that cater to a younger crowd.
+In fact, many of these sites offer hands-on, interactive activities that can be enjoyed by children of all ages.

 From air and space to science and trains, these spots offer special exhibits and programs to keep children engaged, entertained, and educated.
 So why not visit?
-In the meantime, scope out some more fun in our Guide to Indoor Play Spaces on Long Island as well as our Event Calendar.
-And our museums guide offers the complete lowdown on Long Island planetariums, science centers, historic sites, and more.
+In the meantime, scope out some more fun in our guide to indoor play spaces on Long Island as well as our event calendar.
+And our museums and arts guide offers the complete lowdown on Long Island planetariums, science centers, historic sites, and more.

 Cradle of Aviation Museum — Garden City

 A living museum that recreates Long Island's aviation history, the Cradle of Aviation is sure to delight little flight and space enthusiasts.
 Planes are suspended from midair in the all-glass atrium as you enter.
 Check out the IMAX theater for kid-friendly showings or the X-Ride Theater for riders 36 inches or taller.
 Annual events such as the "Pumpkin Smash" attract kids from all across Long Island.
 There's even a separate play space for younger kids.
 Daily and annual memberships are available.
 Birthday parties are offered.

 Garvies Point Museum and Preserve — Glen Cove

 This natural history museum on Nassau's North Shore has been a Long Island institution for more than 50 years.
 Have a dino-lover in the family?
 Take him or her to Garvies' paleontology programs for hands-on lessons on dinosaur habits and habitats.
 Garvies also boasts archaeology and bird-watching programs as well as Native American education and cultural seminars.
 Summer workshops and birthday parties are available.

 RELATED: Where to Learn About Cultural Diversity on LI